eriksjolund/podman-socket-activation/blog.md

 ### Wrap up

 Using socket activation together with the option __--network=none__ is a new way to secure network daemons.
-An intruder would have more limited possibilities to use a compromised container as a starting point for attacks on other PCs.
+It limits the possibilities for an intruder to use a compromised container as a starting point for attacks on other PCs.
 The [socket activation tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) provides more information about the socket activation support in Podman.